 Like in Central America, there are a number of dangerous areas in South America, where drug and gang-related crime is common.
 Colombia, Peru, Brazil, Bolivia, Ecuador and Venezuela are regarded as particularly high-risk areas for tourists.
 Always follow travel warnings on Smart Traveller if you’re visiting South America.

-Travellers to Africa are lured by the promise of raw desert landscapes and extreme wildlife, however safari tours are no longer the only option for tourists.
+Travellers to Africa are lured by the promise of picturesque cities and extreme wildlife, however safari tours are no longer the only option for tourists.
 Destinations like the Seychelles archipelago are rising in popularity as infrastructure improves, with the region experiencing massive tourism growth.

 Things to consider: